sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Join Advance
 ----

-Below is a sample workflow which contains the Join Advance processor in Fire Insights.
+Below is a sample workflow which contains the Join Advance processor in Sparkflows.
 It demonstrates how the Join Advance Node merges distinct datasets into a unified schema while isolating non-matching records.

 It does the following processing of data: